imapp-pl/gas-cost-estimator/docs/notes/instrumentation_measurement/openethereum.md

 ### Installation and running

-1. To build, run in the `evmbin` directory of openethereum repository
+1. To build, run in the `evmbin` directory of openethereum repository (submodule), at branch `wallclock`
     ```
     cargo build --release
     ```